SystemRage/py-kms/docs/Usage.md

 > Use this flag to set a maximum size (in MB) to the output log file.
 Deactivated by default.

 ### Docker Environment
-This are the currently used `ENV` statements from the dockerfiles.
-For further references what exactly the parameters mean, please see the start parameters for the server.
+This are the currently used `ENV` statements from the Dockerfile(s).
+For further references what exactly the parameters mean, please see the start parameters for the [server](Usage.md#pykms-server-py).
 ```
 # IP-address
 # The IP address to listen on.
 The default is "0.0.0.0" (all interfaces).